The Puna coast is GREAT.

 You’ll see lots of lava fields, there are relatively recently made black sand beaches (because of volcanoes and lava), and you’ll get nice coastal views too.

-This is also the area that saw homes devastated by lava, most recently in 2018.
+This is also the area that saw homes devastated by lava in 2018.

-These are also things to do near Hawaii Volcanoes National Park
+Things to do in Puna are also things to do near Hawaii Volcanoes National Park!

 Puna can be considered to be pretty near Hawaii Volcanoes National Park.